 The reasoning went that these alien immigrants would now be covered with automobile insurance in case of a crash.
-So like all pretexts with good intentions, the reasons given to give these people valid identifications, was reducing and spreading of many risks on California's roads.
+So like all pretexts with good intentions, the reasons are given to give these people valid identifications were reducing and spreading many risks on California's roads.
 One of the issues that led to the decision was the high number of hit and run accidents that occurred after an uninsured driver hit another vehicle or pedestrian.

 How Did Social Engineering Lead to Lawlessness on California Roads?

 What California is finding out quickly is that this well-meaning bit of social engineering made the situation worse-- a lot worse.
 Some of the illegals did get the required insurance.
 But many others decided not to keep the policy.
 So now, the state needs all drivers to show proof of insurance when receiving a license-- but not during the period afterward.
 Accordingly, it has become a prevalent trend for illegal immigrants to drop coverage the day they receive their licenses.